When we think about diabetes treatment, we often focus on insulin, medication, and lifestyle changes.

 Unfortunately, there is little to no evidence suggesting that oil of oregano can help people with type 1 diabetes.

-The autoimmune nature of type 1 means that insulin injections or pump therapy remain essential for managing the disease.
+The autoimmune nature of type 1 diabetes means that insulin injections or pump therapy remain essential for managing the disease.

 Although oregano’s anti-inflammatory properties could theoretically offer some benefit, it’s unlikely to serve as a replacement or significant treatment for type 1 diabetes.